Characterizing generalized axisymmetric quantum states in $d\times d$ systems: Conclusion

 In summary, we have discussed the entanglement properties of a family of highly symmetric, bipartite, mixed quantum states in arbitrary dimensions, which can be seen as a generalization of axisymmetric states.
 We were able to solve the separability problem for a subfamily, including the characterization of bound entanglement, and characterized also the dimensionality of entanglement for some cases.

 There are several directions in which our work may be extended.
 First, one may study bipartite quantum states with the given symmetry further.
 Here, it would be desirable to find bound entangled states far away from the border of separability or to determine entanglement monotones, such as the entanglement of formation for the considered family of states.
-Second, one may consider the multipartite scenario, where states with the given symmetries can also be defined in a straightforward manner.
+In addition, the symmetric bound entangled states in our family, defined in arbitrary dimensions, comprise a promising testbed for finding simpler counterexamples to the Peres conjecture, which stated that bound entangled states cannot display nonlocality.
+The known counterexamples to date \cite{Vertesi2014,Moroder2014a,Yu2017} are constructed \emph{ad hoc}, and are not defined through symmetries.
+Finding counterexamples that arise more naturally, as our family of states, could shed more light on whether the original statement by Peres is true except for specially handcrafted examples or it is more generally false.
+Finally, one may consider the multipartite scenario, where states with the given symmetries can also be defined in a straightforward manner.
 Then, it would be useful to discuss the different classes of multiparticle entanglement in this scenario.